 (NCBI-index: 1.150030)

 Many Casebearer moths are difficult to distinguish from each other.
 Because of the metallic sheen of the Clover Case-bearer (Coleophora alcyonipennella) when the sun hits it, I’m pretty sure I’ve identified the right species.
 The similar Large Clover Case-bearer (Coleophora trifolii) and Red-clover Case-bearer (Coleophora deauratella) have a slightly different appearance.
 The forewings have a light red speckle that changes into a reddish sheen at the wing tip.
-The antenna is black with the last part changing to gray white at the end.
-The flight period is in two generations from May to August and the wingspan is 11-14mm.
+The antenna is black, with the last part transitioning to a grey-white colour at the end.
+The flight period spans two generations, from May to August, and the wingspan ranges from 11 to 14 mm.
 Host plant: Clover.
 Dutch name: Metaalkokermot.
-Frisian name:
+Frisian name: –

 Flying period: